themains/know_your_ip/docs/source/know_your_ip.rst

     See :download:`this example know_your_ip.cfg <../../know_your_ip/know_your_ip.cfg>`

-    We can also select the data columns will be output to CSV file from text file.
+    We can also select the data columns which will be outputted to the CSV file in the text file.
-    By adding ``#`` at the start of line to take out that column from the output file.
+    To take out that column from the output file, add ``#`` at the start of line in the text file ``columns.txt``.

     .. include:: ../../know_your_ip/columns.txt
         :literal: